Statistical Survey

 Who should I contact with questions?

 Please don’t hesitate to contact Aina Studer at [email protected] or on 02 8123 2250.
-As we are mostly working from home, please leave a voicemail or send us an email with your contact details and we will get back to you.

 Data Privacy

-General Guidance
+2. General Guidance

-How to login to the portal?
+How to access the survey?

-Navigating the portal
+Navigating the survey tool

 Navigating the survey